ericallam/twitter-userstream/README.md

 ## Installation

-Using the Kiwi packaging manager for node.js:
+Using the Kiwi packaging manager for node.js (NOTE: currently not working, but working on it):

     var kiwi = require('kiwi');
     var UserStream = kiwi.require('twitter-userstream').UserStream;